In this page

 This report provides an update on progress being made in Wales towards the achievement of the 7 wellbeing goals.
 It is a statutory report required under the Well-being of Future Generations (Wales) Act 2015.
 It is a report concerning the collective progress of Wales as a nation.
 It is not a report on the performance of an individual organisation.
 The first report was published in September 2017.

-This year we have published a supplementary children and young people report.
-This report contains supplementary analysis of the data contained in the Well-being of Wales report that relates to children and young people
+This year we have published a supplementary ethnicity and well-being report.
+This report contains supplementary analysis of the data contained in the Well-being of Wales report providing breakdowns for ethnic minority groups.

 The Well-being of Future Generations (Wales) Act 2015